chipguyhere/PulseCapture/README.md

 * Infrared remote-control signals
 * Wiegand (two-wire protocol used in RFID readers)
 * Servo PWM with sub-microsecond resolution
-* Soft Serial Rx
+* Hardware-assisted Soft Serial Rx

 *Hardware timer capture* is a feature of the AVR chips that offloads the time stamping of incoming pulses to the on-chip *timer* units.
-Without this, other activities performed by your sketch cause delays between receiving a signal and processing it, which interferes with reliability and quality.
+Without this step, other activities performed by your sketch cause delays between receiving a signal and processing it, which interferes with reliability and quality.
 Addressable LED strips are a popular culprit for adding disruptive delays to sketches.